DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world4.md

 "Well, it shows how much people admire him.
 After all Jeanne-sama is symbol of people  hope for eventual freedom from demon menace."

-Kay remembered how people gather around New Vishal upon Jeanne's visit.
+Kai remembered how people gather around New Vishal upon Jeanne's visit.
 If all people of Urza Federation adore her this much, then it exceeded the level of just Resistance leader.
 She is just like war goddess that lead masses.